Layr-Labs/eigenda-operator-setup/monitoring/README.md

 #### Useful Dashboards
-We also provide a set of useful Grafana dashboards that will be automatically imported when you start the monitoring stack.
+EigenDA offers a set of Grafana dashboards that are automatically imported when initializing the monitoring stack.